kadena-community/docs/docs/basics/quickstart.md

 2. Go to [faucet.testnet.chainweb.com](https://faucet.testnet.chainweb.com/)
 3. Select “Create and fund new account”
 4. In the “Public Key” field, enter your public key
-5. In the “Account Name” field, enter some unique name.
+5. In the “Account Name” field, enter some unique name
 6. Select “Create and fund new account”
-7. Wait about 30 seconds, then select “Check Request Status” to see the transaction confirmation message.
+7. Wait about 30 seconds, then select “Check Request Status” to see the transaction confirmation message
+8. Go back to chainweaver, in the account section click on "+ Watch Account"
+9. Type the account name you have chosen for yourself and click "Add"
+10. You should see all 20 tokens you have received from the testnet faucet!

 ### Additional Resources